RajputPawan/Prometheus/pages/docs/guacamole.md

 folder: docs
 ---

+# Remote Desktop Portal / Guacamole

-## Login to Guacamole
+## Login to RDP / Guacamole

-You can login with your AD account.
+You can login to our Remote Desktop Portal under [RDP](https://mb4.me/uordp) with your AD account.

 ![install-jammy](images/docs/guacamole/1.png)
 (Image 1)